1. The Basics

 2. The Application

 We look for signs that the candidate will make a great after school nanny.
 All Koru Kids after school nannies must have solid experience working with school-aged children.
-Typical experience includes working as an au pair, a regular babysitter, or running a kids’ club.
+Typical experience includes working as an au pair, a regular babysitter, or raising their own family.
 At this stage, we also check for excellent written English.

 3. The Interview